Shadouken/Lane-Select/README.md

 This program runs using AutoHotKey. https://autohotkey.com/ It is a simple and free program that allows user to create simple text scripts.

 Now even though this is a "Script" it is not a bannable offense.
-(I'm like 98% sure) It provides no advantage for gameplay at all, it is merely a champ select filtering tool.
+It provides no advantage for gameplay at all, it is merely a champion select filtering tool.

 There are very few controls you need to know/understand to use this program effectively.
 The program comes pre-programmed to use the F1-F5 Keys, you can change them easily if you'd like.